Postedon Oct 30, 2012 at 11:15 am

 Today, a spokesperson for the Obama campaign issued a statement about the president's support for the ballot campaigns to win marriage in Maine, Maryland, and Washington.
 The campaign has already spoken out against a ballot measure in Minnesota.

-In November, Mainers will be asked to approve the freedom to marry for all loving and committed couples at the ballot.
-Sarah Dowling and Linda Wolfe are one of the couples who will be affected by the vote.
-Hear from Sarah in this profile about why marriage matters and what she's been doing to push for the marriage law in Maine!
+In November, Marylanders will be asked to uphold the freedom to marry, for all loving and committed couples, a law that was signed by the governor in March.
+Bobbi and Jen Buchman, who married in a "non-legal" ceremony in Maryland in November 2011, are one of the couples who will be affected by the vote.
+Read their story and find out why marriage matters to them.

 Postedon Oct 15, 2012 at 12:45 pm